apache/nuttx-apps/nshlib/README.txt

     foolbar=foovalue

   Set the 'exit on error control' and/or 'print a trace' of commands when parsing scripts in NSH.
-The settinngs are in effect from the point of exection, until they are changed again, or in the case of the init script, the settings are returned to the default settings when it exits.
+The settinngs are in effect from the point of execution, until they are changed again, or in the case of the init script, the settings are returned to the default settings when it exits.
 Included child scripts will run with the parents settings and changes made in the child script will effect the